ideascube/ansiblecube/DOC/deployment.md

 buildMyCube is a wrapper around the ansible-pull command line tool.

-Ansible-pull needs some parameters to run **AnsibleCube** correctly.
-This script will built the right command line for you.
+ansible-pull needs some parameters to run **AnsibleCube** correctly.
+This script will build the right command line for you.

-At Library Without Borders we use two important files :
+At Libraries Without Borders we use two important files:

 1. [Ideascube configuration file](https://github.com/ideascube/ideascube/tree/master/ideascube/conf "Fichier de configuration Ideascube") on Ideascube github repository

 2. [Device configuration file](https://github.com/ideascube/ansiblecube/blob/oneUpdateFile/roles/set_custom_fact/files/device_list.fact) on Ansiblecube github repository

 Thoses files helps us to automate deployment.
 If you would like to use one of our templates, go for it, dig in those files, find the configuration you like, and pass the arguments to `buildMyCube.sh`.
-Otherwise, feel free to give the name you want to your device and the script will ask a few questions about the configuration you would like to have !
+Otherwise, feel free to give the name you want to your device and the script will ask a few questions about the configuration you would like to have!

 ### Script help